danlawless/auracle/book/README.md

 Volume 2: HEAL    →  "Leaving hurts because your body learned danger as connection."
 Volume 3: STAND   →  "You are safe to choose without urgency."
 Volume 4: LIVE    →  "Your presence is erotic when it belongs to you."
+Volume 5: GIVE    →  "You don't have to be healed to be a good parent.
+You have to be healing."
+Volume 6: SERVE   →  "Your healing is your credential.
+Your boundaries are your offering."
+Volume 7: THRIVE  →  "You are allowed to thrive, not just survive."
 ```

 ---